 Acclaimed printmaker Angie Lewin has become a curator, creating an exhibition for Hampshire Cultural Trust which showcases works which have inspired and influenced her.

 Ceramics by Eric Ravilious and Paul Scott, wallpapers by Edward Bawden, prints by Gertrude Hermes and Monica Poole, textiles by Ashley Havinden and woven willow work by Lizzie Farey are currently being shown alongside a selection of her limited edition prints.
 Loans have come from locations such as Tate, V&A, Towner Art Gallery and a number of private collections – including Angie’s own.

-Having originally opened in March 2017 at The Gallery, Winchester Discovery Centre, the exhibition travelled to the Sainsbury Gallery, The Willis Museum, Basingstoke (6 May – 19 July 2017) and will re-open at its third and final destination, St Barbe Museum & Art Gallery, Lymington (30 Sept – 25 Nov 2017).
+Having originally opened in March 2017 at The Gallery, Winchester Discovery Centre, the exhibition travelled to the Sainsbury Gallery, The Willis Museum, Basingstoke (6 May – 19 July 2017) and has now re-opened at its third and final destination, St Barbe Museum & Art Gallery, Lymington (30 Sept – 25 Nov 2017).

 The exhibition includes work selected by Angie from a wide range of disciplines and periods which leads the visitor through the inspirations and affinities which have influenced her journey as a printmaker and designer.
 A very personal selection, A Printmaker’s Journey is very much Angie reflecting on her own work and career as she shares with visitors the works and artists she has looked to for inspiration or personally loves.

 More than sixty paintings, textiles, prints, posters and ceramics by around twenty five artists and designers are displayed alongside work from various stages of Angie’s career.
 Continues below...

 Angie says “It’s a privilege to have been given the opportunity to look back at the work of the artists, craftspeople and designers who have been significant influences from college days through to the present day.
 Curating the works that will feature in the exhibition has revealed the connections between this diverse selection and how each has inspired the development of my own work.
 A postcard of Alan Reynold’s painting ‘Summer: Young September’s Cornfield’ purchased on a school trip to Tate still is on my studio wall.
 To be able to include this significant painting in the exhibition is a wonderful opportunity.”